mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves detailed information and any tags associated with the specified portfolio.
+    Gets information about the specified portfolio.